Is Your Vision Suffering from Cataracts?

 After my first postoperative visit will I need to return?

-Yes, another visit two weeks later and then several months after that.
+Yes, another visit one to two weeks later and then several months after that.
 Of course, you can have as many appointments as you need.
 A prescription for a new pair of glasses will be given when your eye is stable.
 This is usually at the two week visit.

 Will I need glasses after surgery?